Capsule Cryptography Glossary

 Time-Based Key Rotation

-Capsule rotates keys automatically using time periods.
-Each period has its own derived key, providing forward secrecy โ€” old period keys can't decrypt future content.
+Capsule rotates keys automatically using rotation versions.
+Each rotation version has its own derived key, providing forward secrecy -- old wrap keys can't decrypt future content.

 "251023T13" // Oct 23, 2025 at 13:00 UTC (hourly)